hackclub/hackclub/workshops/backjack/README.md

               Hit_Bust_check();
               }
 	```
-Well done you have just you now have level up, you can now run your game and see how your game really looks likes, you just become a master card player
+Well done you have just you now have leveled up, you can now run your game and see how your game looks likes, you just become a master card player

  ![giving high five to a person](https://cloud-fcjpqc2js.vercel.app/0giphy.gif)